-Following Witkin[43], we start with a 1D signal in Figure 6.
-The 1D signal is a horizontal slice from an image of a toaster in Figure 6.(a).
-Figure 6.(b) shows trajectories of zero-crossings of the 2nd derivative of the 1D signal.
-These zero-crossing trajectories are the signature of the signal in classical scale-space theory [43].
-We reconstruct the signal using primal sketch with 1D primitives - step edges and ridges in Figure 6.(c) where the gray curves are the 1D signal at different scales and the dark segments correspond to the primitives.
-Viewing the signal from bottom-to-top, we can see that the "steps" are getting gentler; and at smaller scales, the pairs of steps merge into ridges.
-Figure 6.(d) shows a symbolic representation of the trajectories of the sketches tracked through scale-space and is called a sketch pyramid in 1D signal.
-Viewing the trajectories from top to bottom, we can see the perceptual transitions of the image from a texture pattern to several ridge type sketches, then split into number of step-edge type sketches when up-scaling.
-Figure 6.(d) is very similar to the zero-crossings.

-in (b), except that this sketch pyramid is computed through probabilistic Bayesian inference while the zero-crossings are computed as deterministic features.
+Following Witkin (1983), we start with a 1D signal in Fig. 6.
+The 1D signal is a horizontal slice from an image of a toaster in Fig. 6(a).
+Figure 6(b) shows trajectories of correspond to primal sketch primitives (step edge or bar). (d) A symbolic representation of the sketch in scale-space with three types of transitions zero-crossings of the 2nd derivative of the 1D signal.
+These zero-crossing trajectories are the signature of the signal in classical scale-space theory (Witkin 1983).
+We reconstruct the signal using primal sketch with 1D primitives-step edges and ridges in Fig. 6(c) where the gray curves are the 1D signal at different scales and the dark segments correspond to the primitives.
+Viewing the signal from bottomto-top, we can see that the "steps" are getting gentler; and at smaller scales, the pairs of steps merge into ridges.
+Figure 6(d) shows a symbolic representation of the trajectories of the sketches tracked through scale-space and is called a sketch pyramid in 1D signal.
+Viewing the trajectories from top to bottom, we can see the perceptual transitions of the image from a texture pattern to several ridge type sketches, then split into number of step-edge type sketches when upscaling.
+Figure 6(d) is very similar to the zero-crossings in (b), except that this sketch pyramid is computed through probabilistic Bayesian inference while the zero-crossings are computed as deterministic features.
 The most obvious differences in this example are at the high resolutions where the zero-crossings are quite sensitive to small noise perturbations.